Emissions Trading, or Carbon Trading as it is alternatively known, involves trading carbon emission credits within nations.

 “Saving” the Kyoto Protocol Means Ending the Market Mania, Corporate Europe Observatory, July 2001 It is also controversial because many questions were raised for the Hague conference.
 For example:

-- Futhermore, as the Corporate Europe Observatory points out, the trade in emissions resulting in carbon credits would lead to “unequal property rights to the atmosphere” which in turn “would consolidate the historic overuse by Northern industry at the expense of the South (80% of all CO2 emitted since 1850 has come from the North).
+Limits have not been agreed to (or it has not even been agreed if there should be limits.)
+It is not clear what the range of activities are that can be included.
+Nuclear energy, hydropower, renewable energy only are some of the uncertainties.
+Public participation and monitoring is paramount.
+Will a form of energy tax work?
+Accountability and verifiability of emissions and credits etc is very difficult as stocks and flows of emissions are hard to quantify.
+Futhermore, as the Corporate Europe Observatory points out, the trade in emissions resulting in carbon credits would lead to “unequal property rights to the atmosphere” which in turn “would consolidate the historic overuse by Northern industry at the expense of the South (80% of all CO2 emitted since 1850 has come from the North).
 A market without clearly defined property rights can never function and the unfair property rights that underlie the currently proposed emissions markets will eventually be rejected by those losing out.”
 As CSE further point out to the lead up to the COP8 meeting in October 2002, CDM is still an issue:

 Strong rules for permanence, additionality, leakage, assessing the impact on the local population and measures to reduce uncertainty need to be applied otherwise CDM would just end up being a cheap way for industrialised countries to meet their targets without making any changes domestically.